In the RV world, the boondocking definition means camping without any water, electricity, or sewer hookups.

 Don’t ever park your RV without knowing beforehand if it’s legal to do so.
 It’s on you to figure it out, so don’t take your chances.

 Private property owners often have guns and aren’t afraid to pull them on trespassers.
-Remember that someone owns all land, so don’t think it’s okay to park there if it looks remote and deserted.
+Remember that someone owns all the land, so don’t think it’s okay to park there if it looks remote and deserted.

 Many cities forbid overnight RV parking on side streets, and retailers like Cracker Barrel and Walmart have restrictions in popular tourist towns.
-Cops will show up and make you leave, and often you’ll get a fine to pay.
+Cops will show up and make you leave, and often, you’ll get a fine to pay.

 Even if you found a legal place to park, be alert to your surroundings and trust your gut.
 If you feel uneasy, there’s a good reason.
 Move on.